richardtape/wp-local-multitenancy/README.md

 Run `./newwp.sh -v 4.7.2` which uses wp-cli to download WordPress version 4.7.2 and place it into ./wordpress/4.7.2/

-Your `stable` symlink will now work. (and should you wish to test with other versions of WordPress, you can, by repeating the above with a different version number and then altering the symlink)
+Your `stable` symlink will now work. (and should you wish to test with other versions of WordPress, you can, by repeating the above with a different version number and then altering the symlink or choosing to make it live when prompted)

 You may wish to edit the shared/nginx-site-template.conf file to suit your needs.
 For me, I have a `php-fpm` file which contains